Introduction

 Schaft Creek Joint Venture

-In July 2013, Copper Fox and Teck created the SCJV to further explore and develop the Schaft Creek project.
+In July 2013, Copper Fox and Teck created the SCJV to further explore and develop the Schaft Creek Project.
 The SCJV holds two main assets: i) the Schaft Creek copper-molybdenum-gold-silver project and ii) an 85.41% equity interest in Liard Copper Mines (Liard).
-Liard holds a 30% Net Proceeds Interest in the Schaft Creek project subject to certain terms and conditions.
+Liard holds a 30% Net Proceeds Interest in the Schaft Creek Project subject to certain terms and conditions.
+Royal Gold holds a 3% Net Profits Interest in the project.

 Under the SCJV agreement, Teck is required to make three cash milestone payments to Copper Fox: i) C$20M upon entering into the agreement (received), ii) C$20M upon a production decision approving mine construction, and iii) C$20M upon completion of construction of mine facilities.